 (b) determining the importance, value and sensitivity of the information asset in accordance with relevant legislation, supporting processes and standards;

 (c) deciding how and by whom the information asset may be used;

 (d) specifying the business controls applying to the information asset;

-(e) maintaining controls to protect their information assets;
+(e) maintaining controls to protect information assets for which they are responsible;

 (f) specifying the protection requirements for the information asset;

 (g) monitoring compliance with this policy and initiating corrective action for breaches of this policy;

 (h) the protection of the confidentiality, integrity and availability of information assets and information systems by appropriate controls determined through a risk-based approach;

 (i) the classification of information assets and information systems in accordance with this policy and the relevant supporting processes;

 (j) communicating the classification of the information assets to relevant stakeholders; and